 Integration With Other Software Tools

-We've already covered how the Walkthrough Builder integrates with our Proposal Generator and other proposal software platforms.
-This makes it easy to create polished and intricate bids that stand apart from the pack.
+We've already covered how a Walkthrough Builder integrates with bidding and proposal software.
+This makes it easy to create polished and intricate building service bids that stand apart from the pack.
 It's also a great way to make sure your proposed List of Materials (LOM), labor hours, travel time, and overall budget align with the project's requirements.

 Yet, it's just as simple to use with other tools on the platform designed to help building services professionals succeed.

 For instance, technicians can leverage the data captured during a walkthrough to add key details to the "Jobs" page, create easier budgets and bids with the "Estimator" page or capture important contact information to the "Clients" page.

 The takeaway?
 When you save data with the Walkthrough Builder, you enhance the accuracy and preciseness of every other part of the project.

 More Successful Walkthroughs, Starting Today